-That will work so much better than to jump to conclusions at the beginning of the project.
+That works much better than making (too) quick decisions at the start of the project.

-Example: after signing your fixed price offer you get a new idea, or you want to adopt something we built to take a head start on a competitor’s webshop, or the developer discovers a conflict with third-party web services that could not be foreseen while scoping the project.
+An example: after signing the fixed price contract, you have a new idea.
+Or you would like to adjust a function that we have built in order to get a head start on a competitor’s webshop.
+Or the developer has just discovered a conflict with a third-party web service that could not be foreseen.

-You want the webshop to be better aligned with your company, while the web agency wants to be rewarded for the delivered work.
+You want the webshop to be better suited to your business, while the web agency wants to be rewarded for the work done.

 Avoid a “technical debt”

-If your current webshop is making use of the Magento platform, of course, you want to be sure that all tailor-made programming keeps working after an upgrade.
-Unfortunately, it happens too often when you try saving money, you’re actually compromising the quality and after a short while, your technical issues appearing.
+If your current webshop uses the Magento platform, you naturally want to be sure that the customised programming will continue to work after an upgrade.
+Unfortunately, it often happens when quality is cut back, that there is a ‘technical debt’.

 To be able to deal with your future issues, first, the older code has to be updated… or worse.
 You may just have to restart the entire project.

-The only way to avoid a technical debt is to go for quality from the start.
-We would prefer to postpone an extra module until it fits your budget than to build halfway because it will hunt you and us in a later phase.
+The only way to avoid technical debt is to go for quality from the beginning.
+At Baldwin, we do that, and we’d rather postpone a module until it fits your budget than build it half-assed.
+Because otherwise that will always haunt you.